vicwomg/jamtrip/README.md

 - Open Spotlight Search (CMD + space, or click the upper right magnifying glass icon), type "Security & Privacy" and launch.
 (Or System Preferences > Security & Privacy)
 - Click the "General" button and click "Open Anyway" towards the bottom, where it lists the blocked package.
 - Then click "Open" in the next security confirmation window to complete the installation.

-### Install JackTrip

-JackTrip is a program that allows high-quality audio signals from JACK to be sent across the intenet with low-latency.

-- If you are running macOS High Sierra, Mojave or Catalina, download the JackTrip 1.2.1 installer package [here]( https://ccrma.stanford.edu/software/jacktrip/osx/jacktrip-macos-installer-x64-1.2.1.pkg).
-On older OS X releases, download the JackTrip 1.1 installer [here](https://ccrma.stanford.edu/software/jacktrip/osx/JackTrip.pkg) (if you don't know which version you're on, click the apple icon in the upper left > About this mac)
-- You'll get the same security warnings, follow the same instructions above.

 ### Install JamTrip